EdanToledo/Stoix/README.md

 ## Code Philosophy 🧘

-The current code in Stoix is **largely** taken from and moderately adapted from [Mava](mava).
+The current code in Stoix is initially **largely** taken and subsequently adapted from [Mava](mava).
+As Mava develops, Stoix will hopefully adopt their optimisations.
 Like Mava, Stoix is not designed to be a highly modular library and is not meant to be imported.
 Our repository focuses on simplicity and clarity in its implementations while utilising the advantages offered by JAX such as `pmap` and `vmap`, making it an excellent resource for researchers and practitioners to build upon.
 Stoix follows a similar design philosophy to [CleanRL][cleanrl] and [PureJaxRL][purejaxrl], where we allow for some code duplication to enable readability, easy reuse, and fast adaptation.

 ## Overview 🦜

 Stoix currently offers the following building blocks for Single-Agent RL research:

-- 🥑 **Implementations of algorithms**: Implementations of PPO, DQN, C51, M-DQN, QR-DQN, SAC, DDPG, TD3, D4PG.
+- 🥑 **Implementations of algorithms**: Implementations of PPO, DQN, C51, M-DQN, QR-DQN, DQN-Reg, SAC, DDPG, TD3, D4PG, AlphaZero, DPO.
 - 🍬 **Environment Wrappers**: Wrappers for [Gymnax][gymnax], [Jumanji][jumanji], [Brax][brax], [XMinigrid][xminigrid], and even [JaxMARL][jaxmarl] (with Centralised Controllers).
 - 🧪 **Statistically robust evaluation**: Stoix natively supports logging to json files which adhere to the standard suggested by [Gorsane et al. (2022)][toward_standard_eval].
 This enables easy downstream experiment plotting and aggregation using the tools found in the [MARL-eval][marl_eval] library.